-Year Installed/ Equipment Added, Process Changed, or Minimization Implemented Procedure Implemented of Flaring 2007 The following specific measures were implemented to prevent reoccurrence of the HCU and compressor equipment failures which resulted in flaring in May 2007.
+Year Installed/ Implemented Equipment Added, Process Changed, or Procedure Implemented Minimization of Flaring 2007 Procedure Implemented The following specific measures were implemented to prevent reoccurrence of the HCU and compressor equipment failures which resulted in flaring in May 2007.
 1) Automatic shut-down systems on the HCU reactors due to high reactor temperature to mitigate a potential catastrophic event.
 2) The failed HCU thermocouple was replaced and insulation was repaired.
 3) The maintenance on the compressors was conducted; 'A' compressor repairs are still in progress.
 'B' compressor was repaired as quickly as possible and returned to service on May 3, 2007.
 4) After one leaking thermowell was detected, Operations made a decision to inspect and secure five similar thermowells in an effort to mitigate similar issues.
-5) Affected process unit throughputs were reduced to minimize fuel gas production and related flaring.
-Minor
+5) Affected process unit throughputs were reduced to minimize fuel gas production and of Flaring Minor related flaring.